hirrolot/metalang99/README.md

 ### Q: Why not third-party code generators?

-The main reason is that native macros allow you to interleave macro invocations with ordinary code.
+A: The main reason is that native macros allow you to interleave macro invocations with ordinary code.
 Code generators, on the other hand, force you to program in DSL-specific files.
 Can you imagine using [Datatype99] in this way?
 You would have to put _all_ sum types into separate files, which is clearly less convenient and less natural; it would violate the normal order in which language constructions cooperate with each other.

+More on it: [_What’s the Point of the C Preprocessor, Actually?_]

 ### Q: Compilation times?